rcoduk/energenie-pimote/readme.md

 sudo ./energenie.py 0 off
 ```

-(currently the script only supports up to four sockets, or four socket codes, to be precise)
+This script supports up to four sockets - the maximum allowed by the board.
 ## Other Resources

 * [MiniGirlGeek's demo](https://github.com/MiniGirlGeek/energenie-demo)